 Cihanjuang Butterfly Garden is the best among other butterfly gardens I ever visited in the land of Sunda.
-Although it is not a big garden, it is neatly maintained and the best part is we can see a lot, literally lots of butterflies flying freely!
-Moreover, we can learn many things about the life cycle of a butterfly :)
+Although it is not a big garden, it is neatly maintained and the best part is you can see a lot, literally lots of butterflies flying freely!
+Moreover, you can learn many things about the life cycle of a butterfly :)

-This garden is located in the middle of Cihanjuang street, where we can only find a small sign and a gate.
+This garden is located in the middle of Cihanjuang street.
+It is a bit difficult to spot it since there are only a small sign and a gate.
 Don't worry, just enter the gate and once you pay the parking fee you will find huge parking lot.
-We even can see many butterflies at the parking lot!
+You even can see many butterflies at the parking lot!

-Then we enter the next gate, where we will find a cafe and a butterfly shop.
-The shop sells many things related to butterflies, sometimes we can find good, rare book about butterfly here.
+Then you enter the next gate, where you will find a cafe and a butterfly shop.
+The shop sells many things related to butterflies, sometimes you can find good, rare book about butterfly here.
 They even sell colorful butterfly wings made of stockings for girls.
-We buy entrance ticket at the cashier of this shop.
+This shop is double as the ticket booth, you buy the entrance ticket to the butterfly garden at the cashier of this shop.

 The ticket is valid for two places: the butterfly garden and caterpillar nursery.
 The entrance to the garden is on the left of the cashier, but the nursery is located in the parking lot.

-There is a pile of colorful hats we can borrow when roaming in the garden.
+As soon as you enter the butterfly garden, you will find a pile of colorful hats.
+You can wear it to attract the butterflies when roaming in the garden.
 Sometimes butterflies will perch on the hat, or our clothes, if we wear something bright, such as red.

 Butterflies are diurnal creatures [active during the day].
 Therefore, the best time to visit a butterfly garden is in the morning, when the butterflies are active.

-Many butterflies welcome us when we visit them on one sunny Saturday morning.
+Many butterflies welcome us when we visited them on one sunny Saturday morning.
 They are busy flying from one flower to another, in search of nectar, their main food.

-Sometimes we also can see mating butterflies.
+Sometimes you also can see mating butterflies.
 I was surprised to know the female butterfly can fly carrying its partner while mating!

 Are you interested to know more about butterfly?

-Let's go to the pavilion in this garden, where we will find several frames of preserved butterflies.
-We can learn the name and characteristics of each butterfly.
+Let's go to the pavilion in this garden, where you will find several frames of preserved butterflies.
+You can learn the name and characteristics of each butterfly.
 I just found out that male and female butterflies have different wings pattern.
 For example, there are 4 wings patterns for a Papilio Memnon: 1 wings pattern for male and 3 wing patterns for females.

 This pavilion also has information about the metamorphosis of a butterfly, from an egg to larva, pupae, chrysalis and finally becomes a beautiful butterfly!